Proud to Have Helped Build the Eisenhower and the Kennedy Expressways

 Once Iggy retired from working construction, he spent his time reading and “pottering around” his apartment.
 He was able to live independently until he had one, possibly two, strokes which affected his ability to walk without a walker.
 The hospital discharged him back to his apartment and arranged for a nurse’s aide to periodically check on him.
 This set-up worked for awhile, but eventually Iggy began to deteriorate, the care worker reporting that she was routinely finding his apartment and clothes to be filthy and that he had stopped eating properly.

 Iggy’s attorney was then somehow alerted to the situation, and he accordingly arranged for Iggy to be admitted to the Bohemian Home.
-Despite the fact that Iggy spent so much time at this nursing home performing as a dancer with Sokol, he seems to be having a hard time adjusting to his new surroundings.
+Despite the fact that Iggy previously spent much time at this nursing home performing as a dancer with Sokol, he seems to be having a hard time adjusting to his new surroundings.
 He finds problem after problem to bring to the attention of the staff and seems nervous and agitated most of the time.
 He is worried that the staff now see him as “a trouble maker” and that they will “kick me out if I’m not careful,” he says.

-The staff continues to reassure him that this is not true and attempts to involve in various activities to help him from fixating on small issues.
-He willingly attends activities, but once there, he spends most of the time telling other residents about his problems and actually becomes more agitated.
+The staff continues to reassure him that this is not true and attempts to involve him in various activities to help him from fixating on small issues.
+Iggy willingly attends activities, but once there, he spends most of the time telling other residents about his problems and actually becomes more agitated.
 He says he wishes he could go back to Slovakia and live with his siblings, but he knows this is not really a possibility.

 (Originally written: October 1994)

-If you liked this true story about the past, check out Michelle’s historical fiction/mystery series, set in the 1930s in Chicago:
+If you enjoyed this true story about the past, check out Michelle’s historical fiction/mystery novels, THE HENRIETTA AND INSPECTOR HOWARD series, set in the 1930s in Chicago: